 may award immediate exclusive "use and possession" of the

 "family home" and "family use personal property," such as

 either spouse, and this can be ordered to last for up to

 See our page on "Use and Possession" for details.

-to get specific legal advice regarding your individual case or situation
+specific legal advice regarding your individual case or